arthurfiorette/typed-core/README.md

   <i>An <b>utility</b> package for Typescript.</i>
 </p>

+## 📖 About

+This is an type focused library for Node and Typescript.
+More docs will be added later.

 ## ⬇️ Downloading

 This project is a Node module, so you can install it with **Npm** or **Yarn**: